core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TLS {{RFC8323}}).
 This is because with each message, any earlier message can not be replayed any more, so the client never needs to set the Request-Tag option unless it wants to perform concurrent operations.

+Body integrity only makes sense in applications that have stateful block-wise transfers.
+On applications where all the state is in the application (e.g. because rather than POSTing a large representation to a collection in a stateful block-wise transfer, a collection item is created first, then written to once and available when written completely), clients need not concern themselves with body integrity and thus the Request-Tag.

 ### Multiple Concurrent Block-wise Operations

 CoAP clients, especially CoAP proxies, may initiate a block-wise request operation to a resource, to which a previous one is already in progress, which the new request should not cancel.